jchambers/pushy/README.md

 | `debug`   | Minor lifecycle events; expected exceptions                                           |
 | `trace`   | Individual IO operations                                                              |

-## Using Pushy in an application container

-If you plan to use Pushy inside an application container (like Tomcat), you may have to take some additional steps and should be aware of some limitations detailed on the ["Using Pushy in an application container" wiki page](https://github.com/relayrides/pushy/wiki/Using-Pushy-in-an-application-container).

 ## Using a mock server

 Pushy includes a mock APNs server that callers may use in integration tests and benchmarks.
 It is not necessary to use a mock server (or any related classes) in normal operation.